alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

-            Instructions for updating OpenCms 6.0.x (or 6.2 beta) to OpenCms 6.2
+            Instructions for updating OpenCms 6.x to OpenCms 7 RC2

                                     WARNING: